 The terms of Université Libérale de Paris (Paris-U) aim to assist students, partners, government agencies, and stakeholders in accurately comprehending information and preventing misinterpretation or intentional misinterpretation.
 These terms of Paris-U are presented publicly, translated into multiple languages, and provided to relevant parties to establish transparency and safeguard the legitimate rights of students, Paris-U, partners, as well as entities with joint obligations and interests.

-As a university subject to French government regulations, independent accreditation systems, and relevant European Union regulations, The Université Libérale de Paris (hereinafter referred to as Paris-U) would like to make public the terms, regulations, policies, and liability disclaimers outlined in this and related sections.
+As an institution subject to French government regulations, independent accreditation systems, and relevant European Union regulations, The Université Libérale de Paris (hereinafter referred to as Paris-U) would like to make public the terms, regulations, policies, and liability disclaimers outlined in this and related sections.

 We strongly advise students and other stakeholders to thoroughly review and understand these terms before engaging in studies, collaborations, or interactions with Paris-U. This ensures transparency of information, prevents misinterpretation or intentional misinterpretation, ensures an anti-transparent communication process, promotes fair competition, and unequivocally safeguards the rights of all parties involved.